cdandre2010/MultiAgentTradingSystemV2/PROGRESS.md

 # Project Progress Tracker

-## Current Focus: Advanced Data Management with InfluxDB
+## Current Focus: Basic Frontend and Visualization Components
-We're currently working on implementing advanced data management features with InfluxDB, focusing on creating a robust system for market data versioning, integrity checking, and indicator calculation.
-This builds on our completed knowledge graph and agent foundation.

-The immediate focus is on:
+We've successfully completed implementing the Data/Feature Agent and its integration with the ConversationalAgent.
+Our next priority is completing the basic frontend implementation before moving on to specialized visualization components.

+The recent progress includes:
 1. ✅ Issue 3.1.1: Data Versioning and Audit System - Completed!
-2. 🔄 Issue 3.1.2: Data Integrity and Adjustment Detection - In Progress
+2. ✅ Issue 3.1.2: Data Integrity and Adjustment Detection - Completed!
-3. 📅 Issue 3.1.3: Indicator Calculation Service - Upcoming
+3. ✅ Issue 3.1.3: Indicator Calculation Service - Completed!
+4. ✅ Issue 3.2: Data/Feature Agent Implementation - Completed!
+5. ✅ Issue 3.2.1: ConversationalAgent Integration with Data/Feature Agent - Completed!

+With these essential backend components now in place, our focus shifts to:
+1. 🔄 Issue 1.4: Basic Frontend Implementation - In Progress
+2. 🔄 Issue 3.2.2: Frontend Visualization Components for Data/Feature Agent
+3. 🔄 Code Generation Agent implementation
+4. 🔄 Backtesting engine implementation

+We need to complete Issue 1.4 (Basic Frontend) before implementing Issue 3.2.2 (Frontend Visualization Components) since we need the foundational React infrastructure in place first.
+This will provide the necessary structure for the specialized visualization components we plan to build.

-These components will enable auditable and reliable market data for backtesting and strategy validation, which are essential for implementing the Data/Feature Agent in subsequent phases.
+These components create a robust foundation for market data processing, feature generation, and visualization, which are essential for strategy development and backtesting.

 ## Completed Issues